FAHID-KHAN/docker-compose-exercise/readme.md

 LLM model gpt 3.5 was used to get the idea of go lang and the coding process of go lang to show different data similiar to python os library .
 Also the markdown was first written by me and then it was given to llm to refine the written item .

+### NGINX Gateway with Load Balancing and Authentication

+An NGINX gateway was configured to handle external requests, implementing the following features:
+- **Load Balancing**: NGINX distributes requests across three instances of Service1 using a round-robin algorithm, balancing the load across the instances.
+- **Basic Authentication**: Access to the application requires login credentials.
+The username and password are set as follows in login.txt file.

+- **Web Interface**: A simple HTML interface is provided at `http://localhost:8198/static/index.html`, allowing users to interact with the application.
+The interface includes:
+  - **REQUEST Button**: Sends a request to one of the Service1 instances (selected by the load balancer) and displays the response.
+  - **STOP Button**: Attempts to stop all services and exit Docker Compose gracefully.

 # For course personnel
 If the course personnel wants to run this exercise all they need to do is run